adjust/react_native_sdk/README.md

 For **iOS**, you don't need to do anything else.

-For **Android**, you need to check if Adjust package was added to the native module's package list.
+For **Android**, you *may* need to check if Adjust package was added to the native module's package list.

 - Go to your app's `MainApplication.java` class.
 It should be located in `./android/app/src/main/java/[your app]/MainApplication.java`